 - Sturdy arm rests.

-- The steering column is pivoted at the bottom, to allow it to be lowered towards the seat, to make it suitable for different users.
+- The steering column is pivoted at the bottom, to allow it to be lowered towards the seat, to make it suitable for users of various heights and sizes.

 - Fits in the car easily.

 - Ideally shouldn’t be used in the rain.

 Seat Height: Can be set at 40cm to 43.25cm depending on the height of the person

 Ground clearance: 5.7cm